enspirit/monolens/README.md

-object.transform  - Applies specific lenses to specific values of the input object object.keys       - Applies a lens to all keys of the input object object.values     - Applies a lens to all values of the input object
+object.transform  - Applies specific lenses to specific values of the input object object.keys       - Applies a lens to all keys of the input object object.values     - Applies a lens to all values of the input object object.select     - Builds an object by selecting key/values from the input object

 coerce.date       - Coerces the input value to a date coerce.datetime   - Coerces the input value to a datetime